sebalaini/laravel_docker-compose/README.md

 - PHP 8
 - MySQL 5.7
 - phpMyAdmin
+- Redis
-- Node
+- Node 16
 - Laravel 9
-- Nuxt 2
+- Nuxt 3

 ## Install

-To install the application run the script `npm run deploy`, this script will install Nuxt with relative dependencies and Laravel with relative dependencies
+To install the application run the script `npm run deploy`, this script will install Nuxt and Laravel with the relative dependencies

 ## Env

-As a final step, before to start with the project, we will make a copy of the `.env.example` file in the client folder and name it `.env`.

-The `.env` of Laravel need to reflect the same info from your `docker-compose.yml`:  and update it to reflect the specifics of your setup.
+The Laravel `.env` need to reflect the same info inside `docker-compose.yml`, update them to match your setup info.
 You will modify the following fields:

 ```
 DB_HOST The database name container.